 Four months ago, I had not written a single poem.
 But having always enjoyed writing, poetry was one vehicle I hadn’t tried, so I decided to, as I do with most things, do a deep dive into it.
 I started by reading a few articles selected from among Google search’s top results.
 Always liking to have my work have impact rather than simply writing poems for myself, I found a website that allows anyone to post their poems—AllPoetry.com—and started posting my poems there.
 Readers offer feedback, which as usual, I accept or reject on what I believe are the merits.
 When I felt the need for additional professional input, I read a book on poetry (Poetry for Dummies ) and later, more advanced books.
-My poems have since won eight gold medals on AllPoetry.com, 175 of my poems are collected in a book, Poems Plain, and in a month, my next book, Poems Pragmatic, will merge those with 200 new ones.
+My poems have since won eight gold medals on AllPoetry.com and 375 of my poems are collected in a book, Poems Practical.
 Then, I anticipate having reached the point where my pleasure of learning and growing as a poet will have peaked, I’ll likely not write another poem, certainly not another book of poetry.
 I’ll move on to some new thing to self-teach.
 Because autodidacting is so self-customized and low-cost, I look forward to that next challenge.

 True, being an autodidact isn’t for everyone.
 Many people need to assume the course’s aforementioned liabilities in exchange for the structure of school: An instructor will lecture you, lead a discussion, tell you what to read by when, and dangle a grade to motivate you.
 But if you’re a self-starter, you might want to take a shot at self-teaching.